How AI Will Fuel Next-Gen Merchandising Decision Support Systems

 Shoppers Need Access to the Products They Require

 Effective collaboration between retailers and CPG companies means shoppers at what they need at the right time at the right space (store).
-Because category management is not a cut-and-dry process collaboration arms both retailers and CPGs with the information they need to make better decisions and more effectively serve their customers.
-We will all agree if the collaboration sessions improve merchandising decisions, shoppers' experience will be better and customer churn reduced.
+Because category management is not a cut-and-dry process, collaboration arms retailers and CPGs with the information they need to make better decisions and serve their customers more effectively; we will all agree if the collaboration sessions improve merchandising decisions, shoppers' experience will be better, and customer churn will be reduced.

 It will take retailers and CPG suppliers working together to eliminate many supply chain issues and insulate themselves from further catastrophic disruptions.
-As many shoppers have seen, entire aisles at their favorite stores remain empty of products.
-While these problems may have appeared for the first time on a large scale due to the pandemic they can occur for other reasons too.
-Hurricanes and other natural disasters are becoming increasingly common and present a threat to global supply chains.
+Many shoppers have seen that entire aisles at their favorite stores remain empty of products.
+While these problems may have appeared for the first time on a large scale due to the pandemic, they can also occur for other reasons.
+Hurricanes and other natural disasters are becoming increasingly common and threaten global supply chains.
 The need for collaboration is pressing.
 The impetus to connect is there, but how can this be done?
 Collaboration requires a process for these entities to communicate consistently to achieve their shared goals.

 A 2021 Category Management Association survey revealed that strategic guidance/leadership and shopper insights are key attributes sought by retailers.

 Further, having strategic acumen and being available and responsive are key attributes awarded for captaincies.
 But offering strategic insight on assortment and being responsive and transparent can only be achieved if recommendations consider assortment and space rules and constraints and the impact of demand transference and cannibalization.
-Put simply, retail & CPG collaboration on assortment and merchandising boils down to three things: being strategic, rapid & transparent
+Put, retail & CPG collaboration on assortment and merchandising boils down to being strategic, rapid & transparent.

 How AI Will Augment Retail And CPG Collaboration

 Retailers are starting to acknowledge that AI is a powerful and useful tool.
 AI augmentation is the key to developing a collaborative environment between the retail and CPG communities.
-In the last two years, AI has gone from being seen as a visionary concept to something that the retail industry can see a practical use for.
+In the last two years, AI has gone from being seen as a visionary concept to something for which the retail industry can see practical use.
 These parties are aware that the technology exists--and they want it.
 They want the tools and associated processes needed to leverage them for success.
 They are aware that AI augmentation will positively affect:

 Supply Chain Operations and Management